CnrIacBaGit/Jacobiasca_lybica_ode/README.md

 The routine has been implemented and developed by Angela Monti and Fasma Diele.
 It can be used under the conditions of CC-BY-NC 2.0

-A full description of the model is available in: Deborah Lacitignola, Angela Monti, Emanuele Gosamo, Giovanni Attolico, Massimiliano Nitti, Fasma Diele, Carmela Marangi, Stage-structured modeling of Jacobiasca lybica for vineyard early-warning (submitted, 2026)
+A full description of the model is available in: Deborah Lacitignola, Angela Monti, Emanuele Gosamo, Giovanni Attolico, Massimiliano Nitti, Fasma Diele, Carmela Marangi, Early Nymph Emergence Index (ENEI) for Jacobiasca lybica: An environmentally driven early-warning tool for vineyard risk assessment (submitted, 2026)